element-hq/element-meta/web-code-style.md

 Inheriting all the rules of TypeScript, the following additionally apply:

 1. Types for lifecycle functions are not required (render, componentDidMount, etc).
-2. Class components must always have an IProps interface declared immediately above them.
+2. Class components must always have a `Props` interface declared immediately above them.
 It can be empty if the component accepts no props.
-3. Class components should have an IState interface declared immediately above them, but after IProps.
+3. Class components should have an `State` interface declared immediately above them, but after `Props`.
-4. IProps and IState should not be exported.
+4. Props and State should not be exported.
 Use `React.ComponentProps<typeof ComponentNameHere>` instead.
 5. One component per file, except when a component is a utility component specifically for the "primary" component.
 The utility component should not be exported.